Research Portal for Descendants of the Slaves of the Cape Colony 1652 - 1900

 Mission stations A - Baptisms Register Database

-The towns of Malmesbury (c1743); Moorreesberg (c1898); Darling (c1853); Abbotsdale (c1856); Riebeeck West (c1858); Riebeek Kasteel (c1863); Kalbaskraal (c1898); and Koringberg (c1923), situated at the southern tip of the closed bracket area encompassing the municipalities of the Swartland, Saldanha Bay, Bergrivier, Cederberg, and Matzikama, all came into being as a result of the emancipation of slaves from 1834 onwards and the establishment of mission stations to house the former slaves.
+The towns of Malmesbury (c1743); Moorreesberg (c1898); Darling (c1853); Abbotsdale (c1856); Riebeeck West (c1858); Riebeek Kasteel (c1863); Kalbaskraal (c1898); Koringberg (c1923), and Wupperthal (c1830), situated at the southern tip of the closed bracket area encompassing the municipalities of the Swartland, Saldanha Bay, Bergrivier, Cederberg, and Matzikama, all came into being as a result of the emancipation of slaves from 1834 onwards and the establishment of mission stations to convert, educate, and house the former slaves.

 Database compiled from Baptism Records of the Anglican Church